Domains and Event Structures for Fusions: Weak Prime Domains and Connected Event Structures

-We argue that the domain of configurations arising in the presence of fusions can be characterised domain-theoretically by asking that all irreducibles are weak primes, i.e., that the domain is algebraic with respect to weak primes.
+We argue that the domain of configurations arising in the presence of fusions can be characterised domain-theoretically as {\wi} domains where all irreducibles are weak primes, i.e., that the domain is algebraic with respect to weak primes.